hcientist/OnlinePythonTutor/v3/docs/opt-trace-format.md

 Note that in `globals`, `x` refers to heap object 1, `y` to heap object 2, and `z` to 3.
 If you then look at `heap`, you'll see that objects 1, 2, and 3 map to the corresponding list, tuple, and dict, respectively.

-Look at the comments at the top of `pg_encoder.py` to learn the encoding format for various Python data types:
+Look at the comments at the top of `pg_encoder.py` to learn the JSON encoding formats for various Python data types:

 https://github.com/pgbovine/OnlinePythonTutor/blob/master/v3/pg_encoder.py

+The basic idea behind the encoding format is that each compound object is encoded as a JSON list where the first element is a string "tag" identifying its type (e.g., "LIST", "TUPLE", "DICT").

 ## Heap-to-Heap References